Krystle Matthews: South Carolina House race 2022

+In the 2022 general election, Matthews ran in two races simultaneously: the US Senate and the South Carolina House of Representatives races.
+She lost the Senate race to incumbent Tim Scott, and the South Carolina House of Representatives race to Republican challenger Jordan Pace.

 Personal life

 Matthews was born in Sandusky, Ohio and graduated from Sandusky High School in 1999.
 She currently resides in Ladson, South Carolina and has five children.
 She worked as an engineering planner until 2021.